Surajmatere/Git_for_Devops/daily_task.md

 newly create the volume and attached the extend to the server and volume shareing for one account to another account. turoshtooing case : in case anu website is down to check all flow website sometime 500, 502 error is coming that time chcek all flow of infra.

+aslo we have manage cloudtrail log and and using life cycle policy to daily sync log form s3 bucket. also cost optimzation releated task we have handled.